Miami to Key West road trip – best stops along the way

 This one is going to make me sound like I’m a 100 years old, but I really enjoyed the ride on this historic boat.
 African Queen is a boat, that was made famous in the movie from 1951 featuring Humphrey Bogart and Katharine Hepburn.
 After years of serving as a working boat in Africa and all over the US, this iconic steam vessel has been repaired and is now located in Key Largo.

-These days, the renovated boat is used to take tourist on a leisurely 90 minute cruise down the canals.
-It departs daily from Marina del Mar at 10 am, 12 pm, 2 pm, 4 pm and 6 pm.
+These days, the renovated boat is used to take tourist on a leisurely 90-minute cruise down the canals.
+It departs daily from Marina del Mar at 10 am, 12 pm, 2 pm and 4 pm.
 African Queen cruises tend to sell out, so be sure to pre-book yours on the official website.
 Even if you have no idea about its origin, it’s a great way to spend 1.5 hour on the water.

 Where to eat and drink in Key Largo